 So the floor is primed and ready for tile.
 It’s going to be so pretty.

 I was really inspired by Camp Wandawega and Moonrise Kingdom.
 The design is full of color, pattern and fun.

 - A bold patterned shower curtain obviously needs more pattern on the walls.
-I plan to use this stencil, but in a subtle tone on tone way.
-I know I live 4 hours from the beach, but coral is so pretty.
+I plan to use this stencil but in a subtle tone-on-tone way.
+I know I live 4 hours from the beach, but the coral is so pretty.
 It’s almost branch-like.

 - I love the look of pipe shelves and have been dying to make some for my house.

 - Some fun DIY cyanotype artwork will happen, plus some taxidermy butterfly art.

 - Green lower paneled walls beneath the stenciling.
 I knew that I wanted a dark color for paneling and I’m so glad that I thought of green.

 - We already installed the vanity.
 I wouldn’t buy it again, so I can’t recommend it.
 It’s a pain to install.